"Everybody has an addiction; mine happens to be success."

 When Type 3s feel threatened, they become defensive and image-protective.

-This wasn't random behavior—it was textbook Type 3 stress response.
+This wasn't random behavior.
+It was textbook Type 3 stress response.
 When their worth gets challenged, they double down on proving value through achievement and strategic counter-attacks.

 The Cultural Innovation That Flows From His Psychology